dgerosa/machinelearning4physics_bicocca_2025/pythonsetup.md

 You will have access you a desktop-like environment where you can work freely.

-- **Important** The virtual-machine images should be persistent, but don't trust the system (I wouldn't be surprised if they get rea can be erased without notice..).
-So when each class is over, I strongly encourage you to you save your work somewhere else.
+- **Important** The virtual-machine images should be persistent, but don't trust the system.
+So when each class is over, I encourage you to save your work somewhere else.

 ### 2. Your own python distribution